 U.S. Congressional District 45

 BOARD OF EQUALIZATION DISTRICT

 Board of Equalization District 1

 G. Rick Marshall

 Local and Regional Measures

-Los Angeles County stormwater parcel tax (“Safe Clean Water Program”)
+Los Angeles County Stormwater Parcel Tax (Measure W – “Safe Clean Water Program”)

 Why we’re against it: The Los Angeles County Board of Supervisors voted 4–1, with only Kathryn Barger voting no, to place this new parcel tax before the voters on the November ballot.
 It would put a new tax on property in L.A.
 County based on satellite photography of each individual parcel of land.
 The tax would cost property owners 2.5 cents for each square foot of “impermeable surface” — driveways, patios, parking lots, buildings, etc. — as determined by the satellite image analysis.